Experience of volunteering

 - Almost all (96%) recent volunteers report being very or fairly satisfied with their volunteering with their main organisation, and almost seven in ten (69%) have or would recommend it to others.

-- Volunteer journeys vary, therefore volunteer-involving organisations have a wide range of expectations to meet.
-Some groups tend to be less positive about certain aspects of their experience than others, including: younger compared with older, occasional compared with frequent, public sector compared with civil society and disabled compared with non-disabled volunteers.
+- Volunteer journeys vary, so volunteer-involving organisations have a wide range of expectations to meet.
+Some groups tend to be less positive about certain aspects of their experience than others, including younger volunteers compared with older volunteers, occasional volunteers compared with frequent volunteers, public sector volunteers compared with civil society volunteers and disabled volunteers compared with non-disabled volunteers.

 Volunteering is a positive experience for most